 Global finance giant Goldman Sachs has a guaranteed audience for its annual report.
 And with their 2014 digital annual report, they’ve seized the opportunity to showcase their thought leadership to this audience.
 The report includes “Featured Insights” on major trends and video interviews with key executives.
 It’s a great example of how an annual report can work overtime – not simply fulfilling reporting requirements but building relationships with shareholders and investors.

 Storytelling and Digital Annual Report Design

 While not a full-blown annual report, Artsy’s 2014 digital year in review makes this list because of its ability to tell a powerful story.
-With stunning images, well chosen snatches of text and a couple of great quality data visualisations, this digital report tells a tale of innovation and growth that most investors dream of.
+With stunning images, well-chosen snatches of text, and a couple of great quality data visualizations, this digital report tells a tale of innovation and growth that most investors dream of.

 With so many inspiring examples of compelling digital annual reports, let’s hope 2015’s crop will well and truly outshine the staid pdfs of years past.

 If you’re interested in our own digital annual reports & microsites, you can check them out here: Digital Annual Design.